intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    received.
 In parallel with the community call for comment, the RSAB shall also consider the proposal.

-7. If the scope of revisions made in the previous step is large, an additional community call for comment should be issued by the RSAB, and the feedback received should be considered by the RSWG.
+7. If the scope of the revisions made in the previous step is large, an additional community call for comment should be issued by the RSAB, and the feedback received should be considered by the RSWG.